Specificity-aware reinforcement learning for fine-grained open-world classification: Additional experimental analysis

 \subsection{Additional ablation studies}

 In this section, we provide the extended ablation studies and robustness checks as outlined in the main paper.
-Specifically, we analyze training-data configurations for \ourmethod, varying the training domain, dataset scale, and mixed-domain setups.
+Specifically, we analyze different training-data configurations for \ourmethod, varying the training domain, dataset scale, and mixed-domain setups.
+We evaluate \ourmethod across multiple on-policy RL algorithms to assess whether its improvements are consistent across optimization schemes, rather than being tied to a particular training algorithm.
 Finally, we validate the LLM-as-a-judge through agreement analyses across different models and judge-prompt variants, and we assess training sensitivity to injected judge classification errors.